 My current research in the Specht lab has several facets but center on genome sequencing and assembly, primarily with the Oxford Nanopore.
 One project looks at convergent evolution of pollinator syndromes in Costus.
-For this we are assembling genomes for 20 species (10 hummingbird pollinated and 10 insect pollinated) to investigate genomic changes directly tied to shifts in pollinators.
+For this we are assembling genomes for 26 species to investigate genomic changes directly tied to shifts in pollinators.
 Fine tuning the DNA extraction and cleaning protocols for Nanopore has resulted in getting between 15-20 GB of long-read data on a single flow cell with one library prep.

 Myself and many members of the Specht lab are focused on the New World Costus species.
 Here is an example of the distribution and floral diversity seen in the genus.

 Using data from a HybSeq approach that was recently accepted for publication, I was able to look for signatures of selection.
 Several genes of interest, such as AS2 which is involved in floral fusion, show interesting patterns across the genus.